jbrisbin/rabbitmq-webhooks/README.markdown

 Any message processed by this plugin will be forwarded to the URL you configure, using the method you give it.

-Tested against RabbitMQ versions up to 2.8.1.
+Tested against RabbitMQ versions up to 3.8.2

 ### Changes

+* 0.16 - Build system changed to erlang.mk.
+Plugin builds and works on latest Erlang and RabbitMQ
 * 0.15 - Re-built the .tar.gz file to makes sure it included the latest version of plugin code
 * 0.14 - Lots better error handling and a Ruby script for generating config files
 * 0.13 - Updated for use with the new plugin system in RabbitMQ 2.7